damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 **14\.
 Additional jobs**

-Other than with the prior written permission of the Employer, the Employee is prohibited during the term of the Employment Contract to carry out work – either paid or not – of any nature whatsoever, either for himself and/or for third-parties.
+Other than with the prior written permission of the Employer, the Employee is prohibited during the term of the Employment Contract to carry out paid work of any nature whatsoever, either for himself and/or for third-parties.
+When contributing without pay to non-GitLab projects, Employee must send an email to his manager to notify the manager, and permission is implied unless noted otherwise by the Employer.

 **15\.
 Non-competition clause**